Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 int status = DPDLAPI_execCode("sample.h", "null)
 ```

-Here you can find all methods available for the Dpdl scripting API:
+Here you can find all methods available for the Dpdl API:

 [Dpdl_API](https://github.com/Dpdl-io/DpdlEngine/blob/main/doc/Dpdl_API.md)

 Dpdl allows to access all java classes of the underlying JRE environment,
 providing access to the whole Java platform API via the loadObj(..) and the getClass(..)
-Dpdl scripting API methods.
+Dpdl API methods.

 In this way Dpdl can access the classes and api of external java libraries.